MakeSchool-Tutorials/Node-Reddit-Clone/P01-Create-A-Post/content.md

 You're going to need to connect to a NoSQL database called [MongoDB](https://docs.mongodb.com/).
 Look through the documentation as a reference if you get stuck.
 It's just a good habit to get into.

+> [action]
-Let's start off by creating a new `/data` folder in the top-level structure of your project, then create a new JavaScript file.
+> Let's start off by creating a new `/data` folder in the top-level structure of your project, then create a new JavaScript file.
+>
 Open your terminal and type:
+>
 ```bash

 mkdir data